• Home

 I see Ledra is an Olympus Featured Pro - Do I have to shoot Olympus to attend your workshops?

 Absolutely not!
-Olympus mirrorless cameras are a personal choice and we love them!
-But NCPW adventures are for anyone and everyone, regardless of which brand of camera you shoot.
-We have experience with many brands of cameras due to an extensive retail photo sales background.
-No matter what you shoot, you and your cameras are more than welcome on all workshops!
+Olympus mirrorless cameras are a personal choice and they are awesome!
+But NCPW's adventures are for anyone and everyone, regardless of which brand of camera you shoot.
+Ledra has experience with many brands of cameras due to an extensive retail photo sales background.
+No matter what you shoot, you and your cameras are more than welcome on all trips!

 Browse Workshops